안녕하세요! 토미입니다.

 그 친구가 이사 가기 전에는 거의 주말마다 그 친구랑 (만났었는데 )….

-Please read this sentence at least three times, imagining that you are missing your friend.
+Please read this sentence at least three times, imagining you miss your friend.

 That person used to be very popular in the old days.